Helping Brain Injury Victims in New York, Westchester, Putnam, and Dutchess County

 We have the skills and resources that are necessary to demonstrate the other party’s liability and will fight to obtain the maximum compensation for past and future medical expenses (such as rehabilitation costs and long-term care costs), lost wages, loss of earning capacity, loss of enjoyment, and pain and suffering.
 If your injury was due to another’s willful or malicious conduct, you may also be entitled to punitive damages.
 We know that the road to recovery will be long, and we will be by your side every step of the way.
 Fill out our contact form or call our office today for a free consultation.

-The law office of Michael LoGiudice serves clients in the greater New York area including Westchester, Putnam County, Dutchess County, Orange County, Rockland County, and Brewster.
+The law office of Michael LoGiudice routinely represents brain injury victims in the greater New York area including Westchester, Putnam County, Dutchess County, Rockland County, Orange County, and Brewster.